OctopusDeploy/docs/docs/infrastructure/environments/elastic-and-transient-environments/deploying-to-transient-targets.md

 A typical Octopus deployment requires that all deployment targets are available when the deployment starts and will remain available while the deployment is in progress.
 Elastic Environments provides mechanisms for deploying to targets that may become unavailable while a deployment is in progress.
 You can also run a health check during a deployment and, based on those results, opt to add or remove machines from the deployment.

-## Deploying to targets that become unavailable during a deployment {#Deployingtotransienttargets-Deployingtotargetsthatbecomeunavailableduringadeployment}
+## Deploying to Targets That Become Unavailable During a Deployment {#Deployingtotransienttargets-Deployingtotargetsthatbecomeunavailableduringadeployment}

 This example uses the OctoFX project that does a deployment to two roles: **RateServer** and **TradingWebServer**.
 We have decided to auto-scale the machines in the **TradingWebServer** role and want to continue deploying the web site to the available machines, ignoring any machines that are no longer available, perhaps due to being scaled down.